The Comeback (American football): Houston Oilers

 Tasker heard that "the visiting locker room was like a funeral home" after the game.
-Oiler Cris Dishman told an interviewer, "It was the biggest choke job in history ...
+Oiler (Titan) Cris Dishman told an interviewer, "It was the biggest choke job in history ...
 I think we have to put another word in the English dictionary to describe this loss because devastated doesn't do it".
 Melanie Hauser of the Houston Post recalled Dishman "fighting back the tears and refusing to cry", and how "you felt the shock.
 You heard the anger.
 You watched some of the players vent; others bite back the tears".
 While Moon refused to say "choke", "more than a few players" said it; "One even spelled the word out".
 McDowell said "I apologize to the offense because we lost the damn game.
 They had them beat"; defensive back Sean Jones said, "To blow a 32-point lead, you need a lot of help".
 The day after the game, the Oilers fired defensive coordinator Jim Eddy and defensive backs coach Pat Thomas; Eddy was replaced by Buddy Ryan.

 In Houston, the game is known as "The Choke".
-27 years later, Hauser called the loss "the worst day in Houston sports history"; a radio station held a mock funeral for the team after the game.
+In 2020, Hauser called the loss "the worst day in Houston sports history"; a radio station held a mock funeral for the team after the game.
 "Choke City" was a Houston Chronicle front-page headline in 1994, given to the city of Houston after the Houston Rockets blew two consecutive commanding fourth-quarter leads at The Summit in the first two games of their Western Conference semifinals match-up versus the Phoenix Suns in the 1994 NBA Playoffs.
 The Rockets went to Phoenix down 0–2 in the best-of-seven series.
 It was feared at the time that the Rockets would follow the same fate as the Oilers did.
 During this era, no Houston-based professional sports team from an existing sports league (the NFL, NBA, or Major League Baseball) had won a championship.
 The Rockets, however, rallied to win the series and go on to win NBA championships in 1994 and 1995.